 Most of April was taken up by a refit followed by engine trials.
 On 5 May 1940, Perth escorted the troopship Queen Mary which was joining Convoy US 3, the third convoy of Australian troops going to the Middle East.
 After briefly escorting the convoy in company with HMAS Australia (II), Perth returned to Sydney.
 Patrols and practice firings on the Australian east coast followed.
-On 6 June 1940 at Garden Island, Captain Sir Phillip Bowyer-Smyth, RN assumed command from CAPT Farncomb.
-The following day the flag of the Rear Admiral Commanding the Australian Squadron (RACAS), Rear Admiral John G. Crace, was struck in HMAS Canberra (I) and hoisted in Perth, which was to be the Flagship of the Squadron for almost six months.
+On 6 June 1940 at Garden Island, Captain Sir Phillip Bowyer-Smyth, RN assumed command from Captain Farncomb.
+The following day the flag of the Rear Admiral Commanding the Australian Squadron (RACAS), Rear Admiral John G. Crace, was struck in HMAS Canberra (I) and hoisted in Perth, which became the Flagship of the Squadron for almost six months.

-Until almost the end of November 1940 Perth was engaged in patrols and escort work around Australia.
+Until the end of November 1940 Perth was engaged in patrols and escort work around Australia.
 On 27 November, at Fremantle, RACAS transferred his flag from Perth to Canberra (I).
 On 28 November Perth left Fremantle as an escort for the seventh Middle East convoy, US 7.
 At different times ships of the Royal Australian Navy, Royal Navy and Royal Indian Navy were in company as escorts during the voyage.
 Aden was reached on 12 December and the ship's Walrus aircraft was landed to work from shore.
 Two days later the ship left Convoy US 7 to assume duty as escort to a southbound convoy.

 On 16 December Perth arrived at Aden where she re-embarked her aircraft the following morning and then proceeded to take over as escort of a northbound convoy.
 The cruiser and the vessels under her charge (some having detached and gone ahead) arrived at Suez on 23 December.